sakibnjr/FinanseerV1.0/README.md

 Make sure to have python installed on your OS.

-Before you prooceed, install necessary libraries by running these commands;
+Before you proceed, install necessary libraries by running these commands;

 | pip install Flask |
 | pip install pandas |